rubysec/rubysec.github.io/README.md

 ## rubysec.github.io

-For development, run:
+To preview the site:

-`jekyll server --watch`
+    jekyll server --watch

-To update the advisories, run:
+To update the advisories blog posts:

-`rake sync_advisories`
+    rake advisories

-To generate, run:
+To generate a static copy of the website:

-`jekyll build`
+    jekyll build

 To deploy, simply push to github.